 Group Sessions typically involve:

-COMING INTO THE BODY – Slow, embodiment, grounding techniques to help you get aquainted with/feel safe in the space and to get a sense of the others in the room.
+COMING INTO THE BODY – Slow, embodiment, grounding techniques to help you get acquainted with/feel safe in the space and to get a sense of the others in the room.
 Some exercises bring you nuanced instruction about how to move with more ease (whether in dance or just through your daily life).
 Some are solo, some involve basic partner touch (such as a hand to a shoulder.)

 DEEP, CONSCIOUS EXPLORATION/PLAY – This is group improvisation.
 You ask yourself how does it feel right to move, right now?
 The improvisation might travel into contact with others (including eye contact, touch contact, smell-distance contact) or you might remain solo.
 We stay wide awake, whether one is in a state of stillness or fast moving.
 Deep states of creativity and altered conscious experience are common.